tushar1907/Tushar_Gupta_IoTLab_project/README.md

 ### Endpoint triggers for help

 * Main endpoints
-i.
-Loading vehicle details in bulk via a PUT /vehicles endpoint: http://localhost:8080/vehicles  --> DONE ii.
-If the vehicle with same VIN is already present, update the record in db --> DONE iii.
-Ingest readings from these vehicles via a POST /readings: http://localhost:8080/readings --> DONE
+- Loading vehicle details in bulk via a PUT /vehicles endpoint: http://localhost:8080/vehicles  --> DONE
+- If the vehicle with same VIN is already present, update the record in db --> DONE
+- Ingest readings from these vehicles via a POST /readings: http://localhost:8080/readings --> DONE

 * Alerts with given priority when following rules are triggered
 i.
 Rule: engineRpm > readlineRpm, Priority: HIGH